The Sierra Nevada Celebration shortage of 1995

 And when beer drinkers in California learned that only 140 barrels of Bigfoot Barleywine-Style Ale would be brewed in 1996, compared to 11,000 in 1995, they were on the road.

-Ken Papai and Charlie Gow, two Bay Area residents, made two road trips to Chicago to buy Bigfoot.
+Ken Papai and Charlie Gow, two Bay Area residents, made two road trips to Sierra Nevada’s Chico home to buy Bigfoot.
 In the first, they formed a three-car caravan with Dan Brown.
 “Dan couldn’t wait,” Papai said, and as a result, Brown was pulled over by a state police officer, although he didn’t receive a ticket.
-Two weeks later, Papai and Gow realized they needed more beer — most of it was earmarked for friends across the country — and headed north again, this time in the same car.

-After they filled the car with beer and had a few pints at the pub, they tried to take a shortcut during the 200-mile drive home, missed a turned and ended up stuck in the mud in a wildlife preserve.
+After they filled the car with beer and had a few pints at the pub, they tried to take a shortcut during the 200-mile drive home, missed a turn and ended up stuck in the mud in a wildlife preserve.
 (Papai’s longer version of this story was quite entertaining, but the tl;dr version is that Gow passed a sobriety test, and the car was towed from the mud.)